MG ZS (crossover)

-The MG ZS is a subcompact crossover SUV produced by the Chinese automotive manufacturer SAIC Motor under the British MG marque.
+The MG ZS is a subcompact SUV produced by the Chinese automotive manufacturer SAIC Motor under the British MG marque.
 Announced at the 2016 Guangzhou Auto Show in China, the MG ZS is the second SUV to be produced under the MG marque after the MG GS.
 It is positioned below the larger HS, and above the smaller MG 3 hatchback.
 Since 2018, the ZS is available with a battery electric version called the ZS EV or in China, the EZS.
 In 2025, the hybrid version of the ZS was awarded Best Hybrid Car by British motoring magazine Carbuyer.

 The ZS is currently the brand's best selling model in international markets.
 As of December 2023, global cumulative sales reached 999,612 units (including petrol and electric versions), higher than any other MG Motor models.

 First generation (ZS11; 2017)

 The ZS was launched in China in March 2017 and revealed at the 2017 Auto Shanghai Motor Show.
 It was also shown at the 2017 London Motor Show for the British market, and launched in Australia later that year.

 The vehicle notably revives the name previously used for the MG ZS small family car which was produced by MG Rover between 2001 and 2005.
 Previously, MG planned to use the name MG XS for the vehicle in the United Kingdom to avoid confusion with the previous MG ZS, but this change of name was reverted shortly after its launch in the country.
 It was also introduced as the MG Astor in India in September 2021.

 Sales of the ZS in the Chinese market ended since the 2022 model year, while exports are unaffected.